 Flat roof – green and blue roofs

-For a more engineered rainwater attenuation solution, a blue roof is a flat roof that includes a system specifically designed to hold a certain capacity of water and discharge it over a prolonged period.
-Such systems help designers to meet requirements for sustainable urban drainage systems (SUDS) and can be used with ballasted roofs, landscaped and terrace roofs, and green roofs.
+For a more engineered rainwater attenuation solution, a blue roof is essentially a green roof designed specifically to hold a certain capacity of water and discharge it over a prolonged period.
+Such systems help designers to meet requirements for sustainable urban drainage systems (SUDS).

 The extra elements associated with green and blue roof constructions typically sit above the standard inverted roof construction, and extruded polystyrene (XPS) therefore remains the preferred insulation option for either scenario.

 What Polyfoam XPS products are suitable for a green or blue roof?